Siphon880gh/devbrain/AI API Developer (2. Can leverage APIs from AI services)/AI Agents/_PRIMER - AI Agents - What are they.md

-Generally speaking, **AI agents in many AI apps are specialized workers that automate parts of your development workflow**.
+Generally speaking, **AI agents in many AI apps are specialized workers that automate parts of your development workflow** (even sales workflow!).
 They operate semi-autonomously in the background, respond to triggers or events, transform files or data, and execute tasks based on structured instructions rather than open-ended conversation.

 Unlike chat-based assistants, agents are typically designed to:
 - **Handle narrow, well-defined responsibilities** (e.g., refactoring code, generating assets, validating outputs)